xmrrh/aws-android-social-sample/content/socialapp/appsync/android-appsync-query.md

 weight: 20
 ---

-Now we will list up the posts posted by the user on the main screen.
+Now we will list up posts posted by the user on the main screen.

 In the onCreate function of MainActivity.java, create an AWSAppSyncClient using the ClientFactory.